-Spring Fever at the Greater Vancouver Zoo
+Spring fever at the Greater Vancouver Zoo

 March is the calm before the breeding-season storm here at the Greater Vancouver Zoo.
 Steping back from our report writing and data entry, we eagerly await what spring has in store.
 At our facility we house a breeding population of Oregon spotted frogs, a juvenile population of Western painted turtles and a larval population of Taylor’s checkerspot butterflies.